 Business practices and demands in brewing and distilling are changing rapidly.
 Graduates of this programme will possess the skills to assess and address both technical and entrepreneurial challenges as they arise in the industry.

 Our series of ‘Fit for work’ events held on campus include seminars, talks, networking and recruitment exercises and involve a range of industry professionals from graduates with their own companies, to representatives from the major breweries and distilling companies.

 The Institute of Brewing and Distilling (IBD) offer graduates the opportunity for exemption from the Diploma in Brewing, or Diploma in Distilling should they, later in their career, wish to undertake the IBD Master Brewer or IBD Master Distiller qualification through the IBD.

-MSc Brewing and Distilling with Entrepreneurship contains four mandatory courses in brewing/distilling; two mandatory courses in entrepreneurship; and two optional courses from Brewing/ Distilling/ management.
+MSc Brewing and Distilling with Entrepreneurship contains five mandatory courses in brewing/distilling/research preparation; two mandatory courses in entrepreneurship; and one optional course from related scientific/management disciplines.
 It includes a dissertation and this must contain or refer to some element of entrepreneurship/enterprise.

 - Entrepreneurship and Creativity

 For MSc entry, candidates must hold a First or Second Class Honours Degree, or equivalent qualification from a British or overseas university, in a science or engineering subject (for example, Biological Sciences, Chemistry or Chemical/Mechanical Engineering).

 If your first language is not English, or your first degree was not taught in English, we’ll need to see evidence of your English language ability.
 The minimum requirement for English language is IELTS 6.5 or equivalent.
 We offer a range of English language courses to help you meet the English language requirement prior to starting your masters programme: